eclipse005/VideoLingoLite/README.md

 - **✅ Netflix-standard, Single-line subtitles Only**

-- **🗣️ Dubbing with GPT-SoVITS, Azure, OpenAI, and more**

 - 🚀 One-click startup and processing in Streamlit

 - 🌍 Multi-language support in Streamlit UI

 - 📝 Detailed logging with progress resumption

-Difference from similar projects: **Single-line subtitles only, superior translation quality, seamless dubbing experience**
+Difference from similar projects: **Single-line subtitles only, superior translation quality**

 ## 🎥 Demo